Where to Stay in Sydney 2026: Best Neighbourhoods & Accommodation Guide

 The Rocks and Circular Quay

-Who should stay in the Rocks?
+Who should stay in The Rocks?

 Hotels in The Rocks and Circular Quay

-Budget – YHA Sydney Harbour – the best budget view in Sydney
+Budget – YHA Sydney Harbour

-Family rooms sleep five with a double bed and bunks.
-Most dorms have ensuite bathrooms, so there’s minimal sharing.
 We’ve shared a full review of Sydney Harbour YHA you should read if you are considering staying.

 Boutique – Harbour Rocks Hotel

-Mid Range – Rydges Sydney Harbour
+Mid Range – Sydney Harbour Hotel

-Splurge – Park Hyatt The Rocks Sydney – THE place to impress
+Splurge – Park Hyatt The Rocks Sydney – The place to impress

 The city centre (CBD)